cmvandrevala/cmvandrevala.github.io/_posts/computer-science/2024-12-10-hello-world.md

 ## 📋 Dev Notes

-The goal of this assignment is to make sure that your dev setup is working properly.
+The goal of this assignment is to make sure that your workstation is set up properly, and you are ready to write code.
 Some things that you might want to consider as you work through this include:

 * Do you have a working compiler or interpreter installed on your computer?
 * Are you using a recent version of the language?